 Some of us think that having a weapon available while bugging out is a definite must.
 I’m one of those people.
-This can leave some people searching to find out how much ammo they should have with them.

 How much ammo do you need in a bug out bag?
 You should have at least two extra magazines for your primary defensive weapon in a bug out bag.
 You’re not looking to get into any firefights.
 Your best option is to avoid all confrontations, even in a bug out situation.

 There’s some debate about how much ammo you should have in a bug out bag.
 Some people want to go really heavy and others want to tell you not to put any ammo in your bug out bag at all.

 I come in on the light side, but I’d never say to not have a weapon with you!

 In most situations, I would say you only need a little more ammo when you’re bugging out compared to your everyday carry.
 I usually don’t carry extra magazines for my everyday carry firearm.
 For me, having two extra magazines is way more ammo than I usually have.

 I wouldn’t go with a lot more ammo than that but it’s really up to you.
 Just keep in mind, you’re trying to move from one area to another as safe as possible and a gunfight should be your very last option.

 When you’re deciding how much ammo to take with you, keep in mind the typical combat load for troops in combat.